 Evaluation:

-ow you feel you are judged and evaluated on your delivery of computing?
+How do you feel you are judged and evaluated on your delivery of computing?

-In terms of evaluation, what priorities for computing?
+In terms of evaluation, what are your headteacher/OFSTEDs priorities for computing?

 What is the hardest aspect of the computing curriculum to deliver, in order to meet the expectations of you as a teacher?